Pool Service Authority

 Providers operating in the pool chemical sector are additionally reviewed for compliance with EPA registration requirements under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) where applicable to the chemical products they apply.

 The distinction between a licensed pool contractor and a maintenance technician is operationally significant.
 A licensed contractor (classified as a Class C-53 in California, for example) is authorized to perform structural, plumbing, and electrical work.
 A maintenance technician without a contractor license is restricted to cleaning, chemical balancing, and equipment monitoring — not replacement or repair of bonded electrical components.
-This boundary is reflected in how listings are categorized and labeled throughout the directory.
+This boundary is reflected in how providers are categorized and labeled throughout the provider network.

 Providers whose scope includes pool safety inspection services must demonstrate familiarity with the Virginia Graeme Baker Pool and Spa Safety Act (federal law, 15 U.S.C. § 8001 et seq.), which governs drain cover compliance and entrapment prevention standards in public and residential pools.